You love your husband. Heck, you had a baby with the guy.

 baby.
 Time it while babyis going to be sleeping and enjoy yourselves!
 It’s worth it. -Cheryl

 The Last Thing You Need to Know about Marriage for New Moms

 Everything has changed after becoming a new mom, especially, your relationship with your spouse.
-Talk to your spouse about your needs and express your love to them!
-Start investing in your marriage one step at a time.
+Talk to your spouse about your needs and express your love to him!
+Start investing in your marriage after baby one step at a time.